 Corn producers are among farmers who most readily adopt new technologies, and the language in the CSAP reflects their willingness to embrace new production practices.
-Many U.S. corn producers are already engaged in continuous improvement through participation in the Natural Resource Conservation Service (NRCS) programs, through regional projects to address local concerns through Soil and Water Conservation Districts, Field to Market Continuous Improvement Accelerator Projects, and other initiatives to advance knowledge and adoption of sustainability practices.
-Field to Market's most recent National Indicator Report (2021) provides a retrospective analysis of the improvements of corn producers across five KPIs over a span of several decades.
-Results for each KPI are indexed to performance for the year 2000 and reported as five-year averages, which provide trends and important evidence of continuous improvement.5 More detailed information about performance across various impact categories can be found through Life Cycle Assessments (LCA), Conservation Compliance assessment inspections and other relevant industry sources.
+Many U.S. corn producers are already engaged in continuous improvement through participation in: Natural Resource Conservation Service's (NRCS) programs, regional projects to address local concerns through Soil and Water Conservation

+Districts, initiatives by state-level grower associations, Field to Market Continuous Improvement Accelerator projects, and other programs to advance knowledge and adoption of sustainability practices.

+Field to Market's most recent National Indicator Report (2021) provides a retrospective analysis of the improvements of corn producers across five Key Performance Indicators (KPIs) over a span of four decades.
+Results for each KPI are indexed to performance for the years 1998-2002 and reported as ten-year averages, which provide trends and important evidence of continuous improvement.5 More detailed information about performance across various impact categories can be found through Life Cycle Assessments (LCA), Conservation Compliance assessment inspections and other relevant industry sources.